RetroPie/es-theme-zoid/readme.txt

 Missing backgrounds in the theme
 ============================

-ags
-desktop
-love
-mess
-misc
-residualvm
-steam
-stratagus
-zmachine (not even sure what this would look like)
+ags (created a minimal theme at least) desktop (created a minimal theme at least) love (created a minimal theme at least) mess misc residualvm (created a minimal theme at least) steam (created a minimal theme at least) stratagus (created a minimal theme at least) zmachine (created a minimal theme at least)

 Installation
 ============